CSCI4100U/course-project-nofriendstogroupwith1/REPORT.md

 Sukhpreet:
 - Dialogs
+- Snackbars and Notifications
-- Snackbars and other quality-of-life features throughout the app
+- Other quality-of-life features throughout the app

 Hamza:
 - Add-post page